ansible/ansible/docsite/rst/api.rst

 Plugins Repository
 ------------------

-The remainder of features in the API docs have components available in the `ansible-plugins <http://github.com/ansible/ansible-plugins>`_ repository.
-Please consult this repository for more information.
+The remainder of features in the API docs have components available in `ansible-plugins <https://github.com/ansible/ansible/blob/devel/plugins>`_.
 Send us a github pull request if you develop any interesting features.

 External Inventory Scripts
 --------------------------